How Credit Cards Work in Canada

 Secured credit cards that require a cash deposit to open can double your credit limit.
 You pay what you spend above the set credit limit from your credit card company.

 When you pay to your credit card account, you have a credit balance that you can use for future purchases or cash withdrawals.
-Your credit card balance includes purchases that you made during the previous billing cycle and purchases that were not paid through the previous billing cycle, as well as any interest on such purchases.
+Your credit card balance includes purchases that you made during the previous billing cycle and purchases that were not paid through the last cycle billing, as well as any interest on such purchases.
 In addition, credit cards offer access to funds that exceed the agreed limit, and you can have access until you pay minimum monthly payments by the due date.

 Unlike a loan, purchases made with a credit card are likely to be repaid.
 You have a grace period of 25 days to repay the balance to your credit card issuer before they charge interest on the borrowed money.
 Simply put, you pay credit card interest every month on your average daily balance.